serghiou/betterscience.github.io/events.md

 [Klein O, Hardwicke TE, Aust F, Breuer J, Danielsson H, Mohr AF, Ijzerman H, Nilsonne G, Vanpaemel W, Frank MC.
 The ASA's Statement on p-Values: Context, Process, and Purpose.
 2016.
 Am Stat, 70(2):129-33.](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2016.1154108#.W6AWAP5Kh25)

 Prof. Steven Goodman, MD, PhD, is the co-director of [METRICS](https://metrics.stanford.edu/) and a biostatistician working on statistical inference, Bayesian statistics and their application to practical data analysis.
-He is one of the world experts in p-values and he will be taking us about what p-values are, common misconceptions (e.g. "the probability of my results being due to chance"), how to use them appropriately and future replacements of p-values.
+He is one of the world experts in p-values and he will be taking us through what p-values are, common misconceptions (e.g. "the probability of my results being due to chance"), how to use them appropriately and future replacements of p-values.
 As always, this talk is paired to a relevant article, which you are encouraged to read before attending. **Free food** will be available!

 ***